-Prosecutors and expert psychologists believed List was going through a mid-life crisis, though that was no excuse to kill five innocent people.
+Prosecutors and expert psychologists believed John List was going through a mid-life crisis, though that was no excuse to kill five innocent people.

-List and his family were the embodiment of the American Dream in 1965.
+List and his family were the embodiment of the American dream in 1965.
 He was an accountant working for a nearby bank.
 The Lists attended church every Sunday as devout Lutherans.
 List occasionally taught Sunday school.
 Everything looked great.

 Soon though, a series of unfortunate events would change the Lists forever.

 John List’s Murders